reeshabh90/UniversityApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

+The application covers following topics:

+Angular 5 concepts such as routing, component interaction, services using Dependency Injection and data-binding Creating REST API using Node JS and Express JS Mongoose.js for connecting and performing CRUD operations in MongoDB Authentication and Authorization

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.